8 Best Ways to Help You Get Out of Debt

 Please Note: You may have to pay a balance transfer fee, so be sure to do the math to see if this makes sense but a few credit cards offer 0% APR balance transfers for no fee.

 Magnify Money is the only site I recommend for finding the lowest credit card interest rates and cheapest personal loans AND its FREE!

 - Use a Personal Line of Credit – Work with your bank or credit union to get a personal line of credit.
 These interest rates are still high but could be significantly lower than what you are already paying.
-Write yourself a check and use that money to pay off your higher interest rate credit card.
+Write yourself a check and use that money to pay off your higher interest rate credit card and then work to pay off that personal line of credit.
 Do the math first to make sure this makes sense.

 6. Find Loop Holes to Get Rid of Student Loan Debt Like…

 - Public Service Loan Forgiveness Program – If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness.
 PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
 You can click here to see if you qualify.

 - Use the FREE Student Loan Excel Payment Calculator – This free tool acts as an interest calculator, student loan refinance calculator, REPAYE, PAYE, and IBR loan calculator, calculates payments, and more.
 The calculator is designed to uncover savings and save a ton of time understanding your student loans

 - Consider Refinancing BUT keep in mind when you refinance, you lose income-based repayment, forbearance, and loan forgiveness.
 That’s a lot to lose out on for a 1% to 2% lower interest rate.
 Refinancing is smart to do if the math makes sense, here is an EXCELLENT article that goes in-depth about your refinancing options.